merely-useful/py-rse/index.md

                     help="Set logging level to DEBUG")
 ```

-and two new lines to the beginning of the `main` function,
+and two new lines to the beginning of the `main` function:

 ```python
 log_level = logging.DEBUG if args.verbose else logging.WARNING